bpoetzschke/slack-cipher-bot/README.md

 #### Translation API token
 To obtain a translation token you have to create a Yandex account.
 Afterwards you can obtain a translation api key from [https://tech.yandex.com/keys/get/?service=trnsl](https://tech.yandex.com/keys/get/?service=trnsl).

+---

+###Replace characters
+To use character replacement instead of translation you can add `%s=f %r=k` to your message.

+- `%s` - Defining search charcters, can be a comma separated list
+- `%r` - Defining replace charcters, can be a comma separated list

+Example:

+    /cipher Hello World %s=l,o %r=f,a